 - Now that you have taken the position, hold the barbell and lift it till it touches your lower abs.

 - Take it back, do not drop the barbell as yet, and complete the set by lifting and going back.

 - On your final set, perform a triple drop set.
-That means you will be dropping your weight after the fourth set and go as heavy as you can for the final set.
-As many reps as possible (AMRAP).
+That means you will be dropping your weight after the fourth set and go as heavy as you can for the final set with as many reps as possible (AMRAP).
 Roll in more weight and repeat it two times.
-(Attempt this step if you're past the beginner level).
+(Attempt this step if you're past the beginner level)

 - Stand straight in front of the pull-up bar.